UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-12-team02-streetviewseg.md

 ```
 All methods we explored in the project will use same set of training_args as shown above for better comparison.

-The performance of the baseline model is shown in the table below:
+The performance of the baseline model is shown in below:

 ![Finetune]({{ '/assets/images/team02/finetune.png' | relative_url }}){: style="width: 400px; max-width: 100%;"}

+## Our Approach
-## Approach 1 - BASNet Hybrid Loss
+### Approach 1 - BASNet Hybrid Loss
 In our first approach we implement a **boundary-aware supervision** strategy designed to improve the geometric precision of the baseline model without altering its underlying architecture.
 While standard semantic segmentation relies on pixel-wise classification, a "Boundary-Aware" mechanism redefines the optimization objective to prioritize structural fidelity.
 Inspired by Boundary-Aware Segmentation Network (BASNet), we achieve the boundary-aware supervision by adopting a hybrid loss that combines three distinct supervisory signals to train the SegFormer.
 The three types of losses are described below: